pei886/tp/docs/DeveloperGuide.md

     2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a person

+1. Adding a person while all persons are shown

+    1. Test case: `addv n/John Wang e/johnwang@gmail.com t/johnwang`<br>
+       Expected: A new Volunteer named John Wang with email johnwang@gmail.com and telegram @johnwang is added to the person list.

+    2. Test case: `addo o/Good Org n/Mr Good e/goodorg@org.com`<br>
+       Expected: A new representative Mr Good from Good Org has been added to the person list.

 ### Adding a project

 1. Adding a project while all projects are being shown